by Jordan Carr

 The numbers do confirm a long-held scientific hypothesis though: men are willing to take a crazy but attractive woman 20% more often than women are willing to do the same.
 For example: a woman rejected a man who slept with his boss to get a promotion, but a man accepted a woman was abducted by aliens (twice).
 (Yes.)
 This disparity also forces one to consider the horrifying prospect that people are actually going on Baggage to find a long-term romantic partner.

-Also, it's very much possible that much of Baggage is faked.
+Also, it’s very much possible that a lot of Baggage is faked.

 JERRY SPRINGER’S BAGGAGE: I SLEPT WITH A PROSTITUTE

 The host of Baggage is Jerry Springer.
 He could not care less about Baggage, and the show is all the better for it.
 Do you think the guy whose parents escaped Nazi Germany, whose political career was derailed because he paid a prostitute by personal check², who decided that his floundering political talk show would be improved by going to the violent hillbilly soap opera format, cares at all about some dating show?
 Surely he does not.

 It’s still not really known how he ended up hosting the Jerry Springer Show, in its late format — remember, it was once a serious political talk show.
 Maybe having his political career ruined by a harmless encounter between consenting adults took any idealism out of him, maybe it was all the money, but Springer settled in as the well-paid host of a show he doesn’t watch.